A guide for families with deaf children

 Get to know other parents of deaf and hard of hearing children

 All parents want what is best for their child.
-Meeting other parents and learning about their experiences can help you find out about options and resources.
-You want to parent effectively, and this can give you an opportunity to learn about “real life” strategies that work.
-Meeting oth- er parents also can help you recognize that you are not the only one raising a child with hearing loss and can serve as a means of support.
+Meeting other parents and learning about their experiences can help you find out about options, resources and can serve as a means of support.

-Get to know successful deaf and hard of hearing adults
+Get to know deaf and hard of hearing role models

 Increasing Literacy Skills with Your Deaf Infant